Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface.md

        gpio_mux_set_device(0, GPIO_MUX_DEVICE2);
 ```

-#### AMDC Rev-E and later ####
+#### AMDC Rev-E and later utilizing gp3io_mux ####

 Similar process as above, except the file and function call are now `gp3io`, and the `_DEVICE#` has swapped.

-Place the header file in the custom user app .c file
+Include the header file in the custom user app .c file

 ```C
 #include "drv/gp3io_mux.h"
 ```
 Place the code below into your custom user app init function.
 Modify the `GP3IO_MUX_#_ADDR` define to match the physical port connection joining the AMDC with the AMDS.

 ```C
     // Set up GPIO mux for the AMDS board